mwc360/mwc360.github.io/_posts/2022-01-19-Synapse-Optimization-Series-Table-Distributions.md

     </dsql_operation>
 ```

-If we were to change the distribution of all tables to be **HASH** distributed on the item_sk in each table before running our statement we will continue to improve our results.
+If we were to change the distribution of all tables to be **HASH** distributed on the item_sk in each table before running our statement, we will continue to improve our results.
 We can use the below stored procedure to easily make these changes, the procedure can be found in my [AzureSynapseUtilities Repo](https://github.com/mwc360/AzureSynapseUtilities/blob/main/SynapseDedicatedScripts/AlterTableDistribution.sql)
 ```sql
 EXEC dbo.AlterTableDistribution 'tpcds', 'item', 'HASH(i_item_sk)'
 EXEC dbo.AlterTableDistribution 'tpcds', 'inventory', 'HASH(inv_item_sk)'